scrapy/scrapy/docs/intro/tutorial.rst

 >>> response.css('title::text').re(r'(\w+) to (\w+)')
 ['Quotes', 'Scrape']

-In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using ``view(response)``.
+In order to find the proper CSS selectors to use, you might find it useful opening the response page from the shell in your web browser using ``view(response)``.
 You can use your browser's developer tools to inspect the HTML and come up with a selector (see :ref:`topics-developer-tools`).